 Barge and Vessel Weighing.
 Shipments delivered by vessels or barges shall be weighed as determined by draft survey taken at the Delivery Point prior to the departure of the vessel or barge and the weights thereby determined will be the basis on which invoices will be rendered and payments made hereunder.
 All draft surveys shall be conducted by an independent certified commercial marine surveyor.

 Risk of Loss and Title.
 Title to and the risk of loss of the Coal shall transfer from Seller to Buyer as the coal is progressively loaded into the unit trains, trucks vessels or barges at the Delivery Point.
-Seller warrants that it has title and will deliver to Buyer the coal, free and clear of all liens claims and encumbrances arising prior to the transfer of title to the coal to Buyer.
-Seller and Buyer shall each indemnify, defend and hold harmless the other Party from any claims arising from any act or incident occurring when title and risk of loss to the coal is vested in the other Party.
+Seller warrants that it has title and will deliver to Buyer the Coal, free and clear of all liens claims and encumbrances arising prior to the transfer of title to the Coal to Buyer.
+Seller and Buyer shall each indemnify, defend and hold harmless the other Party from any claims arising from any act or incident occurring when title and risk of loss to the Coal is vested in the other Party.

 Sampling and Analysis.